-- be currently enrolled at a Greek public University
+- be currently enrolled in an undergraduate program at a Greek public University

-- have completed at least two semesters at a Greek public University with an academic average of 7.5/10 (or 7/10 for the National Technical University of Athens)
+- have completed at least one semester at a Greek public University with an academic average of 7.5/10 (or 7/10 for the National Technical University of Athens)

 - have a high school diploma grade of 17/20 and above

 Candidates for the Stavros Niarchos Foundation Scholarship Program will also be eligible for an ACG merit scholarship, ranging from 15% to 35% tuition reduction depending on the candidate’s high school diploma grade.

 In order to maintain the scholarship, the scholar must: